anitab-org/stem-diverse-tv-cms/README.md

 upstream        https://github.com/anitab-org/stem-diverse-tv-cms (push)
 ```

+### Run app
+Download the latest stable version of NodeJs [here](https://nodejs.org/en/download/) and install it.
+##### For yarn users
+Install `yarn`.
+Run `node --version` and `yarn --version` to verify successful installation.

+To get the frontend running locally:
+- run `yarn` or `npm i` to install all required dependencies
+- run `yarn start` or `npm start` to start the local server

 ## Contributing

 **This project is under active development**

 Please read our [Contributing Guidelines](docs/contributing_guidelines.md), [Code of Conduct](docs/code_of_conduct.md) and [Reporting Guidelines](docs/reporting_guidelines.md) thoroughly.

+## Branches
+- master: This contains the latest code.
+All the contributing PRs must be sent to this branch.
+- production: Merge master into production triggers deployment of the website.

 ## Contact